zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/team/scalability/observability/_index.md

 1. Consolidate existing documentation and move in the right places
 1. Writing and graphics on system architecture and operational principles

-We aspire to establish a [Handbook First](https://handbook.gitlab.com/handbook/company/culture/all-remote/handbook-first/) mindset for our documentation.
+We aspire to establish a [Handbook First](/handbook/company/culture/all-remote/handbook-first/) mindset for our documentation.
-For example, instead of answering specific questions from team members individually (e.g. on Slack), we can take this as an opportunity to write a piece of documentation and ask them to review and work with that.
+For example, instead of answering specific questions from team members individually (for example on Slack), we can take this as an opportunity to write a piece of documentation and ask them to review and work with that.

 ### Indicators